 - Develop a strong practice in Reliable Product Launches.

 - Use existing launch or peak-event checklists to avoid repeating previous issues.

 - Assign an authorized party to evaluate the checklist to use with the current event and to follow that list through the execution stage.

-Review vendor operational checklists such as the launch checklist for GCP, and review product-specific checklists such as:
+Review vendor operational checklists such as the launch checklist for Google Cloud, and review product-specific checklists such as: